A visit to Titanic Belfast is high on the list for most visitors when exploring the capital of Northern Ireland.

 Located right on the slipways where RMS Titanic was designed, built and launched, the enigmatic Titanic Museum tells the now-infamous story incredibly well.

-Visitors can expect exhibits, replica staterooms, photos, documents and 21st century technology.
-You’ll see, hear and even SMELL the shipbuilding process during your tour!
+Visitors can expect exhibits, replica staterooms, photos, documents and you’ll see, hear and even SMELL the shipbuilding process during your tour!

-Below, you’ll find everything from how much Titanic Belfast tickets cost to what to expect from your visit (and what to see a short walk away).
+Discover everything from how much Titanic Belfast tickets cost to what to expect from your visit below!

 Some quick need-to-knows about Titanic Belfast